perpetualintelligence/docs/docfx_project/articles/terminal/configuration/services.md

 collection.AddHttpClient("demo-http");
 ```

 The `demo-http` is the name of the HTTP client instance.
 You can use any name you like.

-The HTTP client registration is required only if you are using an online license.
+> INFO: The HTTP client registration is required only if you are using an online license.

 ## Integrate Framework
 Integrating the `OneImlx.Terminal` framework into a .NET application is straightforward with two standard methods designed for most use cases.
 These methods facilitate the registration of terminal services within your application's Dependency Injection (DI) service collection.
 For advanced scenarios, the framework also allows for more granular control by using individual services.